 Your next steps if you suspect an issue

-- Document what you saw (photos, notes, which rooms)
+- Document what you saw with photos, notes, and room locations

-- Ask seller questions early (repairs, warranties, drainage history)
+- Ask seller questions early about repairs, warranties, and drainage history

-- Make your offer reflect uncertainty (strong option language, realistic repair expectations)
+- Make your offer reflect uncertainty with strong option language and realistic repair expectations

 - Use inspection to confirm patterns and decide whether you need an engineer

 In practice, the biggest buyer mistake is ignoring early signs and then feeling rushed during the option period.
-Slow down up front and you’ll make better decisions.
+Therefore, slow down up front and you’ll make better decisions.
+If the warning signs stack up, it may also be time to revisit when not to buy, even if the kitchen is trying very hard to win you over.

 Final thought: foundations aren’t the enemy—surprises are

 Most homes have quirks.
 Some have movement.
-What you want is clarity: what’s happening, why, and what it costs to manage.
+What you want is clarity: what’s happening, why it’s happening, and what it may cost to manage.

-If you’re buying in the Texas Panhandle and want a second set of experienced eyes during the showing phase, Blaze Real Estate can help you read the signals early—so your inspection period is about confirming, not panicking.
+If you’re buying in the Texas Panhandle and want a second set of experienced eyes during the showing phase, Blaze Real Estate can help you read the signals early.
+That way, your inspection period is about confirming, not panicking.